rootstrap/react-native-base/README.md

 1. Run the command `eas build --profile development --platform android` to run a build in android
 2. Select the flavour after the compilation and type `y` in `Install and run the Android build on an emulator?`

+Optional: For local build add the flag `--local`

+For more detail see the [documentation](https://docs.expo.dev/build-reference/local-builds/)

 ### IOS build

 🚧 UNDER CONSTRUCTION 🚧